-3103F.5.2.1.1 Operating condition.
-The operating condition is the wind envelope in which a vessel may conduct transfer operations.
-It is determined from the mooring analysis (Section 3105F).
-Transfer operations shall cease, at an existing MOT, when the wind exceeds the maximum velocity of the envelope.
+3103F.5.2.2.1 Operational condition.
+The operational condition is defined as the wind envelope in which a vessel may conduct transfer operations, as determined from the mooring analysis (Section 3105F).
+Transfer operations shall cease when the wind exceeds the maximum velocity of the envelope.